iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 * `q1=0.570241231975882`: this is the quartet concordance factor
 * `47.0`: this is the gene concordance factor
 * `25.4`: this is the site concordance factor
-* `0.0055956557` this is the branch length in **substitutions per site**
+* `0.0055956557` this is the branch length in **substitutions per site** calculated when we calculated the site concordance factors

 If you look into the `gcf.cf.stat` file, you will also be able to see the branch length in coalescent units, as calculated by ASTRAL (this is because in this analysis we didn't re-estimate any branch lengths on the tree, thus these branch lengths come straight from the input tree which was from ASTRAL).

-# Generate the concordance vectors for each branch

-There are many ways to do this, but here are three.

 ### View the tree file

-The simplest approach is just to open the file `gcf_scfl.cf.tree` in a tree viewer like [DendroScope](https://github.com/husonlab/dendroscope3/releases/latest).
-This allows you to view and manipulate the tree, and also to put the labels on every edge.
-To do this, just load the tree in Dendroscope, specify that the labels are edge labels when you are asked, and that's it.
+One useful thing to do is to look at these labels in the context of your species tree.
+To do this, you can open the file `gcf_scfl.cf.tree` in a tree viewer like [DendroScope](https://github.com/husonlab/dendroscope3/releases/latest).
+Just load the tree in Dendroscope, specify that the labels are edge labels when you are asked, and that's it.
 You can then re-root the tree, change the layout, and zoom in and out to see the edge labels you are interested in.
+However, the edge labels so far don't contain the full concordance vectors, so we'll get those next.

+# Generate the concordance vectors for each branch

+The final step of this tutorial is to get the full gene, site, and quartet concordance vectors.
+As described in the Lanfear and Hahn paper, this consists of four numbers:

+* &#936;<sub>1</sub> (the concordance factor for the branch of interest in the species tree)
+* &#936;<sub>2</sub> (the largest of the two discordance factors from a single NNI rearrangement of the branch of interest)
+* &#936;<sub>3</sub> (the smallest of the two discordance factors from a single NNI rearrangement of the branch of interest)
+* &#936;<sub>4</sub> (the sum of the discordance factors that do not make up &#936;<sub>2</sub> and &#936;<sub>3</sub>; note that site and quartet concordance factors always assume that this number is zero)

+The information we need to calculate these is in two files: `gcf.cf.stat` and `gcf_scfl.cf.stat`.
+These are described above, and you can download them above or here: [gcf_scf.zip](https://github.com/user-attachments/files/15909874/gcf_scf.zip)

+We'll use R to organise these files.